 There are an array of tools available in the mobile apps to quickly take and edit photos and videos for posting on Tumblr.

 From the dashboard, swipe right or tap the camera icon to access these tools.
+Within a post, just tap the camera icon.

 Using the different modes